google/koladata/docs/api_reference.md

 The resulting DataSlice has get_ndim() + 1.
 The first `get_ndim() - 1`
 dimensions are unchanged.
 The last two dimensions corresponds to the groups and the items within the groups.
+Elements within the same group are ordered by the appearance order in `x`.

 Values of the result is a permutation of `x`. `args` are used for the grouping keys.
 If length of `args` is greater than 1, the key is a tuple.